This topic describes several basic terms used in OSS.

 A region is specified when a bucket is created.
 After a bucket is created, its region cannot be changed.
 All objects in this bucket are stored in the corresponding data center.
 Regions are configured for buckets instead of objects.

 The domain name used to access OSS.
 OSS uses HTTP RESTful APIs to provide services.
 Different regions are accessed by using different endpoints.
 A region has different endpoints for access over the internal network and for access over the Internet.
-For example, the public endpoint to access OSS data in the China (Hangzhou) region is oss-cn-hangzhou.aliyuncs.com, and the internal endpoint is oss-cn-hangzhou-internal.aliyuncs.com.
+For example, the public endpoint used to access OSS data in the China (Hangzhou) region is oss-cn-hangzhou.aliyuncs.com, and the internal endpoint is oss-cn-hangzhou-internal.aliyuncs.com.
 For more information, see Regions and endpoints.

 - The bucket owner applies for an AccessKey pair.